 - Make sure you find help with enterprise key management, encryption, data masking and tokens as appropriate.

-Being hacked is a part of contemporary life
+Is being hacked a part of contemporary life?

 Read this article about how to identify and avoid pfishing scams here.

 This is where machine learning and artificial intelligence could make a huge difference.
 What behavioural intelligence can do is dynamically detect and deal with suspicious activity before any malicious code can be executed on any system.
 Behavioural analytics and even deeper learning algorithms can be utilised to detect and prevent or mitigate breaches whose starting point was human error or even a threat from the inside.

 If you are interested in reading further regarding the hyper evolving threat landscape then read this detailed publication from The Institute for Critical Infrastructure Technology

 About the author